-9.4.6 Availability of quality personnel
+9.5 Availability of quality personnel

 Area of development Availability of quality personnel General findings Despite being an important topic, the issue has not been particularly investigated by the project and possible alleviating measures in terms of ICT and technology will therefore not be elaborated on.
 However, according to what has been identified as relevant measures in an intermodal context a few aspects are noted.
-Recommendations Uniform European procedures and permitting to simplify the transport are Uniform European CV to obtain the identification of the training and skills of personnel at an European level, and educational and training passport is needed to have specialized personnel In order to face the shortage of maritime professionals there is a need to develop actions for increasing the attractiveness of transport occupations, promote investments in new training programmes for the professionals and create new career opportunities.
+Recommendations Uniform European procedures and permitting to simplify the transport are Uniform European CV to obtain the identification of the training and skills of personnel at an European level, and educational and training passport is needed to have specialized personnel In order to successfully handle the shortage of waterborne professionals there is a need to develop actions for increasing the attractiveness of transport occupations, promote investments in new training programmes for the professionals and create new career opportunities.
+This applies for sea going trade as well as for inland waterways.
 In relation to manning requirements for inland navigation vessels, D6.2 notes that these are only partially harmonised across Europe and in some countries are considered unnecessarily high.
 A revision of the current legislation is therefore needed.